syedaffanhamdani/cs-jokes/ReadMe.md

 This file is collection of Jokes about Software Development

-#Whys of dev life
+# Whys of dev life
 what are the two biggest why questions in a developers life?
 - why does it not work? 😩
 - why does it work!!! 🤯

-# STD
- what does STD mean in Software Development?
-Scrum Transmitted (mental health) Diseases
 # SQL
 - why sql developer looks at the sky at night?
 They like to count (\*)
 # Object Oriented Programming